 Gain deeper insight into your trading and discover how you could improve your performance.

-If you believe that a currency pair such as the Australian dollar will rise against the US dollar you can place a buy trade on AUD/USD.
-If the price rises, you will make a profit for every pip that AUD appreciates against the USD.
-If the market falls, then you will make a loss for every point the price moves against you.
-Our trading platform tells you in real time how much profit or loss you are making.
+Say you believe the Australian dollar will rise against the US dollar.
+You can place a buy trade on AUD/USD.
+If the price rises, you’d make a profit for every pip it moved in your favour.
+But if the market falls, you’d make a loss for every point the price moves against you.

 Put our trading platform to the test